TonyM1958/HA-FoxESS-Modbus/README.md

 * Rename of modbusUSB to modbusRS485 to reflect the data available via the different inverter connections
 * Parameterization and grouping of sensor scan_interval so they are more uniform and easier to change in a consistent way when required
 * Revised calculation for inverter power in, power out and system losses
-* Addition of HA templates for calculating inverter efficiency, cell imbalance, grid dependency and grid balance
+* Added HA templates for calculating inverter efficiency, cell imbalance, grid dependency and grid balance
-* Addition of RPower and EPS RVolt, EPS RCurrent and EPS RPower sensors for LAN and RS485 connections
+* Added RPower and EPS RVolt, EPS RCurrent and EPS RPower sensors for LAN and RS485 connections
-* Addition of BMS Cycle Count and rename / rescale of BMS Watthours Total to BMS kWh Total for consistency when working with energy values
+* Added BMS Cycle Count and rename / rescale of BMS Watthours Total to BMS kWh Total for consistency when working with energy values
-* Addition of inverter running totals and daily totals for Solar Energy, Battery Charge, Battery Discharge, Grid Consumption Energy, Feed In Energy, Total Yield and (Battery) Input Energy.
+* Added inverter running totals and daily totals for Solar Energy, Battery Charge, Battery Discharge, Grid Consumption Energy, Feed In Energy, Total Yield and (Battery) Input Energy.
 These can be used to replace Riemann sum approximations previously used giving greater accuracy and alignment with Fox cloud data.
+* Added monthly total for solar energy, feed in energy and grid consumption
 * Added unique_id for all entities to allow management in the HA UI and aid migration to other integrations
-* Correction of InvBatCurrent and InvBatPower sensors for LAN and RS-485 connections
+* Corrected InvBatCurrent and InvBatPower sensors for LAN and RS-485 connections
-* Correction of Temp to BatCurrent sensor for RS485
+* Corrected Temp to BatCurrent sensor for RS485
-* Correction of unique_id for BMS Cell mV low
+* Corrected unique_id for BMS Cell mV low

 Access to your inverter data can be acheived in two ways: